 The American Councils' Czech office opened in the fall of 2018, at a time when Czechia and the United States held centennial celebrations of their diplomatic relations.
 The office is based in Prague, the country's picturesque and vibrant capital.

-The first-ever group of Czech FLEXers, whose names will be announced in May 2019, will live with American host families and attend American high schools during their exchange year.
-The scholarship candidates are eager to learn about American life first-hand.
-They are also looking forward to teaching their host families and classmates about their country, traditional Czech kolache pastry included.
+The first-ever group of Czech FLEXers, who were announced in May 2019, lived with American host families and attended American high schools during their exchange year.
+Through FLEX, students learn about American life first-hand.
+They also teach their host families and classmates about their country, traditional Czech kolache pastry included.